younes-ammari/me/README.md

 Added the `Mon 3 Jan 2022`

-Last update on Thu Oct 23 2025
+Last update on Fri Oct 24 2025

-**70 day before 2026 ⏱** days before new years
+**69 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Gabot ❤️
+🤖 This README.md is updated with horror, by Gabot ❤️